juntaic7/Counting-ARR/ReadMe.md

 # Impact of Tokenization in the Counting Ability of Language Models

 This is the official repository for paper [Counting Ability of Large Language Models and Impact of Tokenization](https://arxiv.org/pdf/2410.19730).
 This project explores the role of tokenization in the counting abilities of large language models.
 Tokenization, the process of converting a sequence of characters into tokens, can significantly affect how well models perform on tasks requiring the counting of characters or tokens.
-The different methods of tokenization are illustrated below, showing how they affect the representation of a simple string when counting the number of occurrences of the character 'a'.
+The different methods of tokenization are illustrated below, showing how they affect the representation of a simple string when counting the number of occurrences of the characters.

 ## Counting Example